-Whether you’ve always wanted to be a secretary or would like to use this position as a stepping-stone to a more senior office job, this guide will tell you everything you need to know about how to become a secretary.
+Whether you’ve always wanted to be a secretary or would like to use this position as a steppingstone to a more senior office job, this guide will tell you everything you need to know about how to become a secretary.

-If you are looking to become an executive secretary, you will need to have several years of experience as either a secretary or an administrative assistant.
-If you have experience in the specific industry of the job you’re applying for, you’re much more likely to be successful in your application.
+To become an executive secretary, you will need to have several years of experience as a secretary or an administrative assistant.
+If you have experience in the industry of the job you’re applying for, you’re much more likely to be successful in your application.

 If you are looking to become a legal or medical secretary, your starting salary may be a bit higher.
-The average salary for a legal secretary is £21,523 and the average salary for a medical secretary is £21,055.
+The average salary for a legal secretary is £25,217 and the average salary for a medical secretary is £22,239.

 The next step is preparing the perfect CV for a secretary to help stand out when you apply for the perfect job, it’s the key to either being invited to an interview or not.

 Working as a secretary can be very rewarding.
 The wide variety of tasks involved means it never gets boring.

 There’s a huge range of jobs in the secretarial sector.
 See what jobs are currently on offer: